 Coffee is the world’s second most tradable commodity after oil.

 This sentence should immediately make you aware that it’s BIG money.
-In with big money usually comes injustice.
-You probably won’t even be surprised to hear that the actual growers and farmers are NOT getting their fair share.
-Far from it.
-The coffee market is dominated a handful of large companies who are interested in producing lots and lots of cheap coffee.
+And with big money usually comes injustice.
+You probably won’t even be surprised to hear that the actual growers and farmers are NOT getting their fair share… Far from it.
+The coffee market is dominated by a handful of large companies who are interested in producing lots and lots of cheap coffee.
 And why wouldn’t they – the demand in Europe and Overseas is high and rising!
 So, while rich brokers sip cocktails at a pool, many of the coffee farmers live in poverty.
-In fact, it’s quite common that they only receive 5-10% of the final retail price.
+In fact, it’s quite common that they only receive 5-10% of the final retail price!